Farquhar13/QuantumPerceptron/README.md

-# Cornell Applied and Engineering Physics Masters Research (Spring 2018)
+## Cornell Applied and Engineering Physics Masters Research (Spring 2018)
-## Quantum Perceptrons
+# A Quantum Perceptron Algorithm

 ### Goals:
 1. Journey into the magical land of quantum computing